 Applications for the 2022 Education Excellence Awards will be available in fall 2021.

-Submissions will be accepted for innovative educational programs AND unique approaches to delivering education this year, including but not limited to…
+Submissions will be accepted for innovative educational programs as well as unique approaches to delivering education, including but not limited to…

 - Solutions that help bridge the gap between virtual or hybrid learning